openebs-archive/openebs-docs/docs/configuresc.md

 <h3><a class="anchor" aria-hidden="true" id="Volume-Monitor-Policy"></a>Volume Monitor Policy</h3>

 You can specify the cStor volume monitor feature which can be set using *value* for the *VolumeMonitor* property.
 By default, volume monitor is enabled.

-**Note:**

-cStor Volume Monitor is a docker image.
-Following is a sample that makes use of Volume monitor setting policy.

 ```
 apiVersion: storage.k8s.io/v1